Bénie Traoré

-Bénie Adama Traoré (born 30 November 2002) is an Ivorian professional footballer who plays as a winger for Häcken.
+Bénie Adama Traoré (born 30 November 2002) is an Ivorian professional footballer who plays as a forward or winger for Swiss Super League club Basel.

 Club career

-After two years in ASEC Mimosas, Traoré joined BK Häcken in January 2021.
+After two years with ASEC Mimosas, Traoré joined Häcken in January 2021.
 He made his debut in a Svenska Cupen match against Dalkurd in February.
-He scored his first goal against Gauthiod in the Svenska Cupen on 27 February.
-He made his Allsvenskan debut on 24 April against Halmstads BK.
-In March 2022, during a Svenska Cupen match against Hammarby IF, his leg was severely injured and he was sidelined for 8 months.
+He scored his first goal against IK Gauthiod in the Svenska Cupen on 27 February.
+He made his Allsvenskan debut on 24 April against Halmstad.
+In March 2022, during a Svenska Cupen match against Hammarby, his leg was severely injured and he was sidelined for eight months.
 He signed a new contract with Häcken on 26 September 2022 and went on to win the 2022 Allsvenskan after recovering from his injury.

+In July 2023 he joined newly promoted Premier League side Sheffield United on a four-year contract for an undisclosed fee.
+He made his official debut on 12 August 2023 in a 1–0 loss to Crystal Palace in the Premier League.

+On 4 January 2024, Traoré joined Ligue 1 club Nantes on loan until the end of the 2023–24 season, with an option to make the move permanent.

+On 22 July 2024, Traoré signed for Swiss Super League club Basel for an undisclosed fee, signing a four-year deal.

+International career

+Traoré was called up to the Ivory Coast U23s in March 2023.